 Trustee Meetings attended Out of a possible

-Mr Steve King, Chairman 5 5
+Mr Steve King, Chairman 6 6

-Mr Ivor Duffy, Vice Chairman 4 5
+Mr Ivor Duffy, Vice Chairman 4 6

-Miss Jill Talbot 5 5
+Miss Jill Talbot, Headteacher 4 6

-Mr Stuart Lund, Staff Governor 4 5
+Mr Stuart Lund, Staff Trustee 3 6

-Mrs Charlotte Wright, Parent Governor 4 5
+Mrs Charlotte Wright, Parent Trustee 6 6

-Ms Kelly Holden-Smith, Parent Governor 5 5
+Ms Kelly Holden-Smith, Parent Trustee 3 6

-Mr Tony Bonner, Member Appointed Governor 3 4
+Mr Anthony Bonner, Member appointed Trustee 5 6

-Mr Phillip Horne, Member Appointed Governor 3 3
+Mr Phillip Horne, Member appointed Trustee, resigned 11/02/2020 3 3

-Mr Rob Wellard, Parent Governor 1 1
+Mr Rob Wellard, Parent Trustee 6 6

-The Board of Trustees has had one resignation and has welcomed 3 new trustees.
-Two Member Appointed Governor vacancies remain which governors are actively trying to fill with the support of the 'Inspiring Governance' organisation.
+The Board of Trustees has had one resignation during the period of this report.
+Three Member Appointed Governor vacancies remain which governors are actively trying to fill with the support of the 'Inspiring Governance' organisation.
+Despite these efforts it has proved difficult to fill the vacancies and this has led to the need for Governors to take on added responsibilities.

-Governors in their first year in the role have settled in well and they are taking an active part in meetings with experienced Governors providing them with advice and support.
+A Governor in his first year in the role has settled in well and he is taking an active part in proceedings supported by experienced Governors.